executablebooks/MyST-NB/docs/use/formatting_outputs.md

 (use/format/cutomise)=
 ## Customise the render process

-The render process is governed by subclasses of {py:class}`myst_nb.render.NbElementRenderer`, which dictate how to create the `docutils` AST nodes for a particular MIME type.
+The render process is governed by subclasses of {py:class}`myst_nb.core.render.NbElementRenderer`, which dictate how to create the `docutils` AST nodes for a particular MIME type.
 Implementations are loaded *via* Python [entry points](https://packaging.python.org/guides/distributing-packages-using-setuptools/#entry-points), in the `myst_nb.renderers` group.
 So it is possible to inject your own subclass to handle rendering.